 - ultimately risking the delivery of the Olympic Games in the future.

-The Athletes’ Rights and Responsibilities Declaration recognises the right of athletes to generate personal income, as well as respect for the solidarity principles of the Olympic Movement, which enable funding amongst all athletes and members of the Olympic Movement. the IOC has developed the athlete advertising Key Principles for the Tokyo 2020 Olympic Games as a reasonable balance between these two factors.
+The Athletes’ Rights and Responsibilities Declaration recognises the right of athletes to generate personal income, as well as respect for the solidarity principles of the Olympic Movement, which enable funding amongst all athletes and members of the Olympic Movement. the IOC has developed the athlete advertising Key Principles for the Beijing 2022 Olympic Games as a reasonable balance between these two factors.

 The limited restrictions for the Olympic Games Period are therefore a small price to pay for solidarity, ensuring, collectively, we support all teams, in the Olympic spirit.